Nii Ashie Kotey

-Career

-Kotey became a lecturer at the University of Ghana in 1981.
-While a lecturer at the university, he worked as a Solicitor and Advocate at Azinyo Chambers in 1982.
-In 1999 he worked as a consultant at Kotey and Associates until 2007 when he was appointed Chief Executive of the Ghana Forestry Commission.
-He was dean of the University of Ghana Faculty of Law from 2003 to 2007 and from 2005 to 2007 he served as the acting director of the Ghana School of Law.
-He was a visiting scholar to the Pritzker School of Law, Chicago from May to June 2001, a visiting professor of Human Rights and Democratization in Africa to the Center for Human Rights at the University of Pretoria from March to April 2001, a visiting scholar at the Queens University of Belfast, Northern Ireland, United Kingdom in March 2000 and at the Faculty of Law of the University of Leiden, Netherlands from August to September 1999, and a visiting professor at the College of Law, Stetson University, Florida USA in 1997.
-He is the Chairman of the Presbyterian University College Council.

 Appointment

 Kotey was nominated together with three other judges (Justice Agnes Dordzie, Justice Samuel Marful-Sau and Justice Nene Amegatcher) by the president of Ghana, Nana Akufo-Addo in 2018.
 He together with the three judges were recommended to the president by the three nominating bodies, the Chief Justice of Ghana, Attorney General of Ghana and the Ghana Bar Association.
 A letter was sent to the president by the then Chief Justice Sophia Akuffo on behalf of the Judicial Council to recommend the judges to the president.
-The president in March 2018 consulted the Council of State requesting their counsel as is required by law and approved the nominations based on the advise of the council.
+The president in March 2018 consulted the Council of State requesting their counsel as is required by law and approved the nominations based on the advice of the council.
 The names of the Judges were sent to parliament and he appeared before the Appointment's Committee of Parliament on Thursday, 23 August 2018.
 He together with the three other nominated judges were approved by parliament on 25 September 2018 and sworn into office in October 2018.